pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Verbos Frasais, Auxiliares.md

 pessoa do singular: (he) ele, (she) ela, (it) neutro.
 O Do é usado para todas as outras pessoas, eu (I), você(s) (you), nós (we), eles/elas (they).

-Item.
 3.1.1.
 DO / DOES: Uso na Interrogativa

 Na interrogativa os auxiliares Do e Does são posicionados antes da pessoa.